 - Autofill your digital payment options when making online purchases

-- Share your passwords easily and securely with others and vice versa (and when you or they update a password it updates the other person automatically too)
+- Share your passwords securely with others and vice versa.
+When a password is updated, the data shared with others is automatically updated too.

 - Auto-generate strong passwords

-- Use dashboards that show you an overall password health score, alerts on websites that have been compromised, along with suggested actions you should take.
+- Use dashboards that show password health scores, alerts on websites that have been compromised, and suggested actions to take.

 A Very Important Note

 Password managers require you to remember one master password in order to access the application and your data.
 This is both super convenient and frightening.
-The companies behind the password manager will never know your master password, and therefore, cannot provide you with your password if you forget it.
-The best they can do is email you a hint that you created when you first set up your account, or potentially an account recovery process.
+The company behind the password manager will never know your master password, and therefore, cannot provide you with your password if you forget it.
+They can email you a hint that you created when you first set up your account, or help via an account recovery process.
 Free versions may or may not have password hint or account recovery options, so it’s best to consider this in advance.
 Neither option is full proof, so I highly recommend you use a complex password you will not forget.
-My wife and I have taken it one step further and each placed our written master passwords in the most secure place we could think of — our family’s safe deposit box.
+My wife and I have taken it one step further and placed our written master passwords in the most secure place we could think of — our family’s safe deposit box.

-My health score dashboard shows me how many of the sites used common elements of my passwords, and despite how exceedingly smart and savvy I thought I was, my score actually sucked.
-I love to see the color green as opposed to red on any dashboard indicator, so I got to work on updating every single one of my passwords, all 140+ of them.
+My health score dashboard shows me how many of the sites used common elements of my passwords.
+My score actually sucked, despite how smart and savvy I thought I was.
+I love to see the color green as opposed to red on any dashboard indicator, so I got to work on updating every single one of my 140+ passwords.
 I also decided to let go of my control over creating my passwords and delegated this to the password generator (which is much better at randomizing passwords than my feeble brain, and one of the unknowingly best decisions I’ve made).
-All of my passwords are now 18 characters or greater, super complex, share zero commonality with one another, and I couldn’t tell you what a single one of them is.
+All of my passwords are now 18 characters or greater, super complex, share zero commonality with one another.
+And I couldn’t tell you what a single one of them is.

 I highly recommend everyone use a password manager.
 They are easy to use, affordable, effective, efficient, and secure.
 I think it’s one of those technologies that, once you use, it’ll be difficult to imagine your online life without.